Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/getting-started-split.md

 ## Overview

-This hands-on lab guides you through building and automating a Retrieval-Augmented Generation (RAG) solution.
-You will explore how to ingest diverse data sources while leveraging AI models like text embeddings, language models, and generative AI capabilities.
+In this hands-on lab, you will learn to build and automate a Retrieval-Augmented Generation (RAG) solution using Azure AI Foundry.
+You will explore how to ingest diverse data sources and preprocess them with AI models like GPT-4 Turbo and text embeddings.
+This lab will guide you through integrating these technologies to enhance retrieval accuracy and generate more context-aware responses.
+By the end, you will have a deeper understanding of how to develop scalable AI-driven solutions that efficiently combine retrieval and generation for improved knowledge-based applications.

 ## Objective